TEEN-BOOM/Comments-Format/README.md

 ### Multiple Inline Comments
 All comment tokens should be in the same column, and text characters shall be aligned in the same column.
+You can End the previous line with a semicolon to comment the line below.
 ### example (Python)
 ```py
 class VeryGood: